N-ickMorris/Machine-Learning/README.md

 ## Time Series
 - lstm.py *: Forecast with a Long Short Term Memory Neural Network model*
 - arima.py *: Forecast with an Autoregressive Integrated Moving Average model* (Regression Only)
+- exp.py *: Forecast with a Simple Exponential Smoothing model* (Regression Only)
+- holt.py *: Forecast with a Holt-Winter's model* (Regression Only)

 ## Natural Language Processing
 - words.py *: Rank words on how well they describe topics*